ptv-logistics/clients-route-optimization-api/README.md

-# clients-route-optimization-api
-Clients for the Route Optimization API (Version 1.7.1)
+# Clients for the Route Optimization API (Version 1.7.1)

-Text
 Using client classes makes it easier and more convenient to integrate the API into an existing programming environment.
 We provide here clients for Java, C# and TypeScript.
 Alternatively you can generate the clients yourself by using this [tutorial](https://developer.myptv.com/en/resources/tutorials/general/how-generate-clients-ptv-developer-apis).

-Please refer to our [Route Optimization API](https://developer.myptv.com/en/documentation/route-optimization-api/quick-start-route-optimization-api) documentation.

 Language depending information:
 * **DotNet:** Please add the following nuget packages to your client project